ros-controls/roadmap/design_drafts/hardware_access.md

 ```

 ## Resource Manager
-The resource manager is responsible for parsing the URDF and instantiating the respective hardware resources.
+The resource manager is responsible for parsing the URDF and instantiating the respective hardware resources and logical components.
 It has ownership over the lifetime of these hardware resources and their associated logical joints.
 It serves as the storage backend for the controller manager which can loan resources to the controller.
-The resource manager hereby administrates which controllers claimed which resources.
+The resource manager keeps a ledger of controllers and their respective claimed resources.
-If a controller does no longer need access to the claimed resource, that resource is being released and offered for other controllers to be claimed.
+If a controller no longer needs access to the claimed resource, it is released and returns to the ResourceManager where it may be offered for other controllers.

-The resource manager internally maintains a mapping of each individual hardware resources and their interfaces.
+The resource manager internally maintains a mapping of each individual hardware resource and their interfaces.
 This mapping can be indexed through a simple `<logical_component>/<interface_name>` lookup.
-As mentioned previously it abstracts the individual hardware resources from their logical components, such that a user (or controller in that sense) does not have to know which hardware is responsible for commanding a joint.
+`ResourceManager` abstracts the individual hardware resources from their logical components, such that a controller does not have to know which hardware is responsible for commanding which joint.

 In the examples above, the actuator command interfaces are being mapped to `base_link/position`, the state interfaces equivalently to `base_link/position`.
 Likewise for the sensor, their interfaces are being mapped to `my_sensor/roll`, `my_sensor/pitch`, `my_sensor/yaw`.